Pranab4321/minorProject/README.md

 # minorProject
-This is for Digital Class System
+This is for Digital Class System.
+Student1:- Pranab Mahananda